Essengold

 High Carbon Steel

-Having between 0.6 to 1.4 percent carbon content, hard wearing abilities are among its features, hence referred to as such name due to its hardness factor also being greater than other types of metals, especially soft ones like mild or low-carbon steels that can easily be bent into different shapes since they possess less tensile strength which in turn makes them cheaper comparatively speaking thus widely used cutting tools, for example, knives blades high-strength wires springs etcetera where maximum durability is required.
+Having between 0.6 to 1.4 percent carbon content, hard wearing abilities are among its features, hence referred to as such name due to its hardness factor also being more significant than other types of metals, especially soft ones like mild or low-carbon steels that can easily be bent into different shapes since they possess less tensile strength which in turn makes them cheaper comparatively speaking thus widely used cutting tools, for example, knives blades high-strength wires springs etcetera where maximum durability is required.

 Key differences between carbon steel and stainless steel